positively-charged/bcc/doc/details.md

 <h4>Importing stuff</h4>

-The `using` directive is used to import objects from other namespaces.
+The `using` directive is used to import objects from a namespace.
 You can either import a whole namespace or import specific objects from a namespace.

 <h5>Importing namespaces</h5>